-NCEEC is the home of several raptors.
-All of the birds that reside at NCEEC came to us after being cared for by a veterinarian or a wildlife rehabilitator.
-Each bird has a permanent injury that makes the bird unable to survive in the wild on its own.
-We feed them laboratory control mice from a scientific research company and the bald eagles periodically get fish.
-Yearly, each bird visits the vet for a checkup.
+NCEEC is the home of several raptors (birds of prey).
+All of the birds that reside at NCEEC came to us after it was determined that they could not survive in the wild on their own.
+Many received care from a veterinarian or a wildlife rehabilitator before moving to our center.
+Each bird has some form of permanent injury that makes the bird unable to be re-released into wild.
+We feed them laboratory control mice from a scientific research company, and the bald eagle periodically gets fish.
+Yearly, each bird visits the vet for a checkup to be sure that they remain healthy.

 So, what is a raptor (bird of prey)?
 Raptors are birds that hunt and feed on other animals.
 To do this, they have special adaptations that allow them to consume their prey.
 They have a very sharp hooked beak which is used for ripping and tearing their prey into bite size pieces, sharp talons (toenails) to hold their prey and excellent vision that allows them to see their prey during flight.